Clearing the Confusion:

 Laura holds an MBA in Risk Management and Insurance.
-With over fifteen years of experience, Laura specializes in individual and group health insurance.
+With over fifteen years of experience, Laura works with individual and group health insurance.
 She is certified to assist and enroll individuals/companies for health insurance through the NJ Federally Facilitated Marketplace.
 Her certifications consist of the following:

 - National Association of Health Underwriters Health Care Reform Certification for The Patient Protection and Affordable Care Act

 Kathi is a licensed Health Insurance Agent in New Jersey.
-She has been working hard at NorthEast Insurance Services and in the insurance industry for two years.
-She specializes in Life and Health Insurance.
+She has been working at NorthEast Insurance Services and in the insurance industry for two years.
 For personal assistance with your health insurance needs please contact Kathi at 800.290.8120 x1100.

 What you'll find in this section:

 Group Eligibility Requirements:

 Group Health Insurance is the most crucial part of a benefits package for obtaining and retaining the kind of employees you are relying on to help grow your business.
 It is no secret that in our current environment, it has become a challenge for small employers in New Jersey to maintain affordable health coverage for their employees due to ever increasing costs.

 In order to be considered for group health coverage in New Jersey, a carrier will require that there be a minimum of one eligible employee but, no more than fifty eligible employees.
 In general, the eligible employee is one who works on a full time basis with a normal work week of twenty-five or more hours for compensation.